TRON-Bioinformatics/covigator/docs/source/02_dashboard.md

 The Covigator dashboard provides the ability to navigate the dataset of mutations derived from ENA and GISAID through a series of interactive plots.
 Our aim is to enable users to understand trends in the dataset of mutations in its geographical and temporal context.
-The dashboard is implemented in Dash (https://dash.plotly.com/) which is based on Plotly a well known library for interactive plotting.
+The dashboard is implemented in [Dash](https://dash.plotly.com/).

-The code is open sourced in a repository for the dashboard and the knowledge base [https://github.com/TRON-Bioinformatics/covigator](https://github.com/TRON-Bioinformatics/covigator).
+The code is open sourced in a GitHub repository [https://github.com/TRON-Bioinformatics/covigator](https://github.com/TRON-Bioinformatics/covigator).

 Here we provide details on the analysis methodology and how to use and interpret the plots in the dashboard.